(CNN) — Every morning in Tokyo's Setagaya ward, flocks of parakeets would fly to an elm tree near Yoshinori Mizutani's home.

 "I felt as if I'd walked into the Alfred Hitchcock film 'The Birds,' " he said.

-Mizutani researched the parakeets and learned there was a large nest in one of Tokyo's suburbs, Ookayama.
+Mizutani researched the parakeets and learned there was a large nest in Ookayama, one of the suburbs of Tokyo.
 He visited the site, inhabited by hundreds of birds, and started photographing them.

 During the 1960s, many Japanese people owned pets for the first time.
-Tropical birds like Mizutani's parakeets were brought to Japan from places such as India and Sri Lanka.
+Tropical birds such as Mizutani's parakeets were brought to Japan from places such as India and Sri Lanka.

 Photographer Yoshinori Mizutani